Goodman Public Records Directory

 Elections & Voter Records

-Voters in Goodman are served by the Holmes County Circuit Clerk's Office, which administers elections for the county.
-The Holmes County Circuit Clerk is located at 1 Court Square, Lexington, MS 39095, phone (662) 834-2508.
-Mississippi voter registration is available online through the Mississippi Secretary of State's website at www.sos.ms.gov, where eligible residents can complete registration applications.
-The registration deadline is 30 days before any election.
-Mississippi requires voters to present an acceptable form of photo identification at the polls, including Mississippi driver's licenses, U.S. passports, government employee ID cards, firearms licenses, student IDs from accredited Mississippi institutions, tribal photo IDs, or Mississippi Voter Identification Cards available free from Circuit Clerk offices.
-Because Goodman is unincorporated, there are no municipal elections for mayor or city council; residents vote in county, state, and federal elections.
-Holmes County holds elections for Board of Supervisors seats, Sheriff, Circuit Clerk, Tax Assessor, and other county offices on regular cycles.
-Goodman voters can find their assigned polling location by contacting the Holmes County Circuit Clerk or checking the Mississippi Secretary of State's polling place lookup tool online.
-Mississippi makes certain election records publicly available, including voter registration lists (with some personal information redacted), campaign finance reports filed by candidates and political committees, candidate qualifying information, and precinct-level election results.
-These records can be accessed through the Circuit Clerk's office or the Secretary of State's Elections Division.
-In the November 2024 presidential election, Holmes County had approximately 7,200 registered voters with turnout around 60%, reflecting typical participation rates for the county.
-The November 3, 2026 election will include all of Mississippi's four U.S. House of Representatives seats, all 52 State Senate seats, all 122 State House seats, and various Holmes County offices including potentially Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, and Board of Supervisors positions depending on the election cycle.
-Mississippi does not hold gubernatorial elections in 2026, as the Governor is elected in odd-numbered years.
-U.S. Senate seats for Mississippi are not up in 2026.
-Absentee voting in Mississippi is available for specific qualifying reasons including being away from the county on election day, temporary or permanent physical disability, being 65 or older, parent or caregiver of a person with a disability, or required work responsibilities.
-Absentee ballot applications must be submitted to the Circuit Clerk's office no later than seven days before the election for mail ballots, with completed ballots due by 7:00 PM on election day.
-Mississippi does not offer universal no-excuse absentee voting.
+Passports, government employee ID cards, firearms licenses, student IDs from accredited Mississippi institutions, tribal photo IDs, or free Mississippi Voter Identification Cards available from Circuit Clerk offices.
+Instead, residents participate in county, state, and federal contests.
+Holmes County holds regular elections for Board of Supervisors seats, Sheriff, Circuit Clerk, Tax Assessor, and other county positions.
+Voters can locate their assigned polling place by contacting the Circuit Clerk or using the Secretary of State's online lookup tool.
+The state makes certain election records publicly available, including voter registration lists with personal information redacted, campaign finance reports from candidates and political committees, candidate qualifying information, and precinct-level results.
+These documents can be obtained through the Circuit Clerk's office or the Secretary of State's Elections Division.
+During the November 2024 presidential election, Holmes County had approximately 7,200 registered voters with turnout around 60%, reflecting typical participation rates.
+The November 3, 2026 election will include all four of Mississippi's U.S. House of Representatives seats, all 52 State Senate seats, all 122 State House seats, and various county offices, potentially Sheriff, Circuit Clerk, Chancery Clerk, Tax Assessor, and Board of Supervisors positions depending on the cycle.
+Mississippi doesn't hold gubernatorial elections in 2026, as the Governor is elected in odd-numbered years.
+No U.S. Senate seats for Mississippi are up in 2026.
+Absentee voting is available for specific qualifying reasons: being away from the county on election day, temporary or permanent physical disability, being 65 or older, serving as parent or caregiver of a person with a disability, or required work responsibilities.
+Absentee ballot applications must reach the Circuit Clerk's office no later than seven days before the election for mail ballots, with completed ballots due by 7:00 PM on election day.
+The state does not offer universal no-excuse absentee voting.

 Frequently Asked Questions